Keliko people: Keliko Language

 The Keliko speak the Keliko language, which belongs to the Nilo-Saharan language family, specifically the Central Sudanic group.
 The language is an integral part of their cultural identity and is used in daily communication, traditional rituals, and oral literature.

 Religion

 The traditional religion of the Keliko involves a belief in a supreme deity and various spirits associated with nature.
-However, Christianity has also become widespread among the Keliko, particularly due to missionary activities in the region.
+However, following missionary activities in the region, Christianity constitutes the majority faith.